Monday, November 25, 2024

 The law’s very existence would put pressure on each patient and their family to have “the conversation”, whether openly at the bedside or whispered outside the room: is it time for Mum or Dad to die?
 Patients would bear the awful responsibility of deciding whether to go now—sparing their loved ones the cost and distress of caring for them—or to hold on selfishly, messily, expensively.

-Kruger states that this is not freedom.
+This is not freedom.
 It is not autonomy.
-He continues:

 It is a terrible burden to place on people at their most vulnerable.
 It is not “choice” when one option is so total and potentially compelling.
 It speaks of a profound disrespect for the frail, and raises over the disabled a spectre that haunts them: the awareness that others might think them better off dead.

-Kruger ends his article by calling on a greater commitment to caring:
+Kruger calls for a greater commitment to caring:

 The dignity that we need at the end of life is to be fully cared for as we die.
 There is no disgrace in dependence or being a “burden” to others.
 And the choice we need is that over our care, including using advanced health-care directives to provide clear wishes on being resuscitated or kept alive if we were to lose cognition or the ability to communicate.